Nick0915/FencingAIRef/notes.md

 ## Steps
 * Started by [forking](https://github.com/Nick0915/FencingAIRef) and cloning the [original repo](https://github.com/sholtodouglas/fencing-AI)
-  * This serves as inspiration, but we take different approaches
+  * This serves as inspiration/reference, but we take slightly different approaches
+  * I aim to improve his performance by using a new model

 0) Prepare workspace organization with a script (`0_prepare.py`)
 1) Download videos from YouTube (`1_download_data.py`)